 Race or Ethnicity Data to Insert

-Alaska Native/American Indian
+American Indian or Alaska Native

 Asian

-Black/African-American Unduplicated counts of persons who participated
+Black or African American Unduplicated counts of persons who participated

-Hispanic/Latino in activities or received services directly from
+Hispanic in activities or received services directly from

 Native Hawaiian or Other program staff or volunteers

 Pacific Islander

 White

 Two or more races

 Other - Specify Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers for the most prevalent other racial/ethnic group for which there is no category; specify the category in the text box

-Unknown Unduplicated counts of persons who participated in activities or received services directly from progstaff or volunteers if the data was not collected, of the participant does not identify with the other racial/ethnic categories and is not included in the count for "other" Subtotals Automatically generated Note: The subtotal of the Children, Primary Caregivers, and Providers columns must match the corresponding totals in the Population Served section.
+Unknown Unduplicated counts of persons who participated in activities or received services directly from program staff or volunteers if the data was not collected, or if the participant does not identify with the other racial/ethnic categories and is not included in the count for "other" Subtotals Automatically generated Note: The subtotal of the Children, Primary Caregivers, and Providers columns must match the corresponding totals in the Population Served section.
 Total Population Served Automatically generated

-^{}Based on U.S. Office of Management and Budget guidelines (Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity, Federal Register, Vol. 62, No. 210, 1997).
+^{}In this format, all race groups are of non-Hispanic ethnicity.
+Hispanic persons of any race are reported under the category of Hispanic ethnicity.
+Based on U.S. Office of Management and Budget guidelines: "Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity," Federal Register, Vol. 62, No. 210, 1997).